bt3gl/building_blog/content/post_malone.md

 This view is managed by the class ViewController, which inherits from `ARSKViewDelegate` so that we can create a `sceneView` variable.
 This class has methods for:

 * Views
  - Scaling and placing the view.
  - View when it loads (and load the pre-defined scene from [SKScene](https://developer.apple.com/documentation/spritekit/skscene)).
  - View to appear and disappear.
  - Run.

 * Sessions
  - Session interrupted.
  - Session ended.

 ### `AppDelegate.swift`

 This is where we call the class `AppDelegate`, which responds for `UIApplicationMain`.
-In this class we create a variable that will work as the window UI and we have UI methods for:
+In this class, we create a variable that will work as the window UI, and we have UI methods for:

 * See if the application is about to move from active to inactive state (for example, pause ongoing tasks).
 * Release shared resources and save user data.
 * Change from the background to the active state.
 * Restart any tasks that were paused while the application was inactive.
 * Termination actions for when the application is about to terminate (for example, to save data if appropriate).